chrisbanes/Android-PullToRefresh/README.md

  * Works with ExpandableListView (thanks to Stefano Dacchille)
  * Integrated End of List Listener ( setOnLastItemVisibleListener() )
  * Maven Support (thanks to Stefano Dacchille)
+ * Indicators to show the user when a Pull-to-Refresh is available
  * No longer shows the Tap to Refresh view when the AdapterView can not fill itself.

 Repository at <https://github.com/chrisbanes/Android-PullToRefresh>.